Modbus Controller Output

 Configuration variables:

-• address (Required, int): start address of the first register in a range
+• address (Required, int): start address of the first register in a range (can be decimal or hexadecimal).

 • value_type (Required): data type of the modbus register data.
-The default data type for modbus is a 16 bit integer in big endian format (MSB first)
+The default data type for modbus is a 16 bit integer in big endian format (MSB first).

 • U_WORD (unsigned 16 bit integer from 1 register = 16bit)